 This project was a lot of fun and I hope you enjoy it as much as I did.
 Please let me know what you think of the product once you have tried it.
 I look forward to hearing from you.

 For more information about the complete line of CVap products, please visit our website at http://www.winstonindustries.com

-The Cuban sandwich has made its way onto menus across the country and was in fact iconicized in Florida with its origins stemming from the Cuban culture.
-Here is a simple version with some additional ingredients.
-I have added herbs to the marinade, which is completely optional.
+The Cuban sandwich has made its way onto menus across the country and was iconic in Florida, with its origins in Cuban culture.
+Here is a simple version, with some added ingredients.
+I’ve added herbs to the marinade, which is completely optional.

-Often when you order a Cuban sandwich, the meat can be very dry and overcooked.
-Let’s face it, we are double cooking a piece of pork; once in the oven and once on the panini press.
-Utilizing CVap® Cook & Hold Oven to prepare the mojo pork makes it possible to cook to a specific temperature where it will never go over.
+When you order a Cuban sandwich, the meat can often be very dry and overcooked.
+Let’s face it, we are double-cooking a piece of pork; once in the oven and once on the panini press.
+Utilizing a CVap® Cook & Hold Oven to prepare the mojo pork makes it possible to cook to a specific temperature, without exceeding that temp.